Technius/scalajs-mithril/README.md

 ## Compiling

 Compile the core project with `core/compile`.
-Examples can be built locally by running `fastOptJS::webpack` and then navigating to `examples/src/main/resources/index.html`.
+Examples can be built locally by running `examples/fastOptJS::webpack` and then navigating to `examples/src/main/resources/index.html`.
 To run tests, use `tests/test`.

 ## TODO